arishmr/SADS-UK-pilot/README.md

 PHQ8			Moving or speaking so slowly that other people could have noticed?
 Or the opposite

 PHQ9			Thoughts that you would be better off dead or of hurting yourself in some way

-PHQ9_bonus		How difficult have these problems made it for you

 SADS01:SADS16		Items on the SADS (asking about frequency IN THE PAST WEEK)